MarinStatsLectures/STAT545A-participation/README.md

 ## Repo Orientation

+Below are links to each days activities.
+Links are provided both to the folder holding all of the files for that class, as well as a link to the main product from each class.

 The course is broken into 14 lectures, and you can find work for each of the classes below:
 [Class01](https://github.com/MarinStatsLectures/STAT545A-participation/tree/master/Class01),
 [Class02](https://github.com/MarinStatsLectures/STAT545A-participation/tree/master/Class02),